hrtlacek/rtv/README.md

 - Ease of use is an obvious priority of the environment (technical things are not in the way)
 - Reinventing the wheel is nearly not necessary
 - It supports some kind of graphical programming environment(not only text programming)
+- has built-in out-of-the-box 3d viewports (such as smode, notch, touchDesigner)
+- Offers 'fancy' output out-of-the-box, without tweaking a lot (anti-aliasing etc)

-### Show Production
+#### Show Production
-An environments get a high score for tis category if the following is true:
+An environments get a high score for this category if the following is true:
 - It is often or sometimes used in a professional Live-Show/Set-design context
 - It is advertised as being a good tool for professional large-scale live shows
-- It offers great out-of-the-box integration of current technology(Kinect, Leap motion, realSense, Dante, posiStage)
+- It offers great out-of-the-box integration of current technology(Kinect, NDI, Dante, posiStage)
 - Extremely stable
 - out-of-the-box 2D/3D  Mapping capabilities
 - Good interfaces to other professional software that is widely used (Substance Designer, Photoshop, various 3d Modelling Tools etc)
 - DMX/Artnet support out-of-the-box
 - It has some kind of Linear/Keyframing (time line) functionality

-### Experimental
+#### Experimental
-An environments get a high score for tis category if the following is true:
+An environments get a high score for this category if the following is true:
 - It is often or sometimes used in an experimental/art context
 - It is advertised as being a good tool for art based research
 - It's open source
 - It supports current technologies such as HIDs and VR
 - It's highly extensible
 - It's not very specialized or very specialized on a not so common technique (such as live coding)
+- It's not extremely expensive
+- linux support
+- built-in support for computer-vision

 ![3D plot](https://raw.githubusercontent.com/hrtlacek/rtv/dev/img/compare3d.png)